-Level III
+Level III: Poor Conduct

-Suspension (In-School / Out of School Suspension): Level III acts include misconduct for which an administrator may place the student in in-school suspension, or if the Level III misconduct is serious enough or persistent enough that the student can be placed in out-of-school suspension.
+A Level III offense is a major rule violation and/or continuance of ongoing misconduct and disregard for school rules.
+These offenses seriously disrupt the educational process in the classroom, in the school, or at school-related activities.
+Threats of violence that result in injury, property damage or assault towards students, staff and/or school whether made in person or on social media, could fall under this category.
+Level III acts include misconduct for which an administrator may place the student in in-school suspension, or if the Level II misconduct is serious enough or persistent enough that the student can be placed in out-of-school suspension.
 The Principal and/or Student Services Coordinator will make the disciplinary determination on the basis of the severity of the misconduct.